 The Trustees of Our Lady of Walsingham Catholic Multi Academy Trust are also the directors of the charitable company for the purposes of company law.
+The charitable company operates as Our Lady of Walsingham Catholic Multi Academy Trust.

 Details of the Trustees who served during the year, and to the date these accounts are approved are included in the Reference and administrative details on page 1.